qcubed-4/composer/README.md

 # Composer
-Support scripts for composer installation of QCubed
+Support scripts for composer installation of QCubed-4